-A student who warranted a suspension cannot participate in or attend any extracurricular school activity during the suspension period.
-The suspension shall be effective immediately upon verbal notification to the student, with written notification to the parents or legal guardians to follow.
-The suspension will continue until the start of the first school day a student is eligible to return to program.
-A student returning to school from a suspension, and who is a member of an extracurricular activity must have permission from the program supervisor's office in order to participate on that day.
+A student who warranted a suspension cannot participate in or attend any extracurricular school activity during the suspension period..
+A student returning to school from a suspension, and who is a member of an extracurricular activity must have permission from the program supervisor's in order to participate on that day.
+A student/parent/administrator conference/ re-entry meeting must occur upon the student's first day back from a suspension.